 Dale’s Raw Food Bars BOGO SALE

 As mentioned several times, my life has changed TREMENDOUSLY in the last 6 years… We have moved 4 times, had 2 more kids, life has been just chaos to say the least.
 In the last few years I have learned that sometimes I have more money than time and have opted for a few convenience foods.
 I discovered Dale’s Raw Foods protein bars about that time.
+If you are trying to lose weight you should check these meticore diet pills reviews.

 Dale’s Raw Food Bars contain about 22 grams of protein (not from soy or dairy), contain between 7-8 grams Net Carbs (total carbs minus fiber) and are the perfect convenience food.
 We don’t eat them everyday but when you have to run out of the door and need something quick and health, these are my choice.
 I still prefer REAL home cooked foods but as the mom of 3 kids ages 6 and under, I need short cuts every now and again! 🙂